jakelevirne/edge-lab/docs/Pi Cluster.md

 Alternatively, you could setup an NFS share from your laptop.
 For more help, ask the [Edge Lab Assistant](https://chat.openai.com/g/g-CCcHNwSF9-edge-lab-assistant).

+###

-### Create Clean Images
+### Create a Clean Image

-The general approach we take here for resetting the cluster is cloning and restoring clean disk images using Clonezilla.
+The general approach we take here for resetting the cluster is cloning and restoring a clean disk image using Clonezilla.
 The reason for this choice is that Clonezilla is nicely scriptable from the command line while other tools, like the [Raspberry Pi Imager](https://github.com/raspberrypi/rpi-imager) or [balenaEtcher](https://etcher.balena.io/) are not.
+An alternative approach would be to work with [Raspberry Pi OS images](https://www.raspberrypi.com/software/operating-systems/) directly, hand-coding cmdline.txt and firstrun.sh, and using a tool like `dd`.
+But that feels like a brittle re-implementation of Raspberry Pi Imager.
+Instead we'll use the Pi Imager to create a nearly fully configured USB disk and then back that up as our clean starting point for lab machines.

+On your laptop, use Raspberry Pi Imager, exactly as above with these changes:

+- Insert a USB stick instead of an SD card into your laptop

+- Set the hostname to `changeme`.local

+Do NOT boot this USB stick.
+It'll serve as the source for our Clonezilla clean image.
+Instead, boot up `imager0` using its SD card, and only after bootup has completed, insert this USB stick into `imager0`.
+Now we can use Clonezilla to backup the `changeme` Raspberry Pi OS image to NFS.

 ## pi0 - router